Mansour bin Zayed meets citizens in Al Ain - www.lokmattimes.com

 Mansour bin Zayed meets citizens in Al Ain

-Al Ain [UAE], December 28 (ANI/WAM): Sheikh Mansour bin Zayed Al Nahyan, Vice President, Deputy Prime Minister and Chairman ...
+Al Ain [UAE], December 28 (ANI/WAM): Mansour bin Zayed Al Nahyan, Vice President, Deputy Prime Minister and Chairman of ...

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app